runwayml/learn/docs/video-tools/green-screen.md

 **Foreground** and **Background** to see what the masked object looks like.

-Now that you have an initial mask, you can click **Preview** to see the expected result if you were to propagte the mask to the rest of the video.
+Now that you have an initial mask, you can click **Preview** to see the expected result if you were to propagate the mask to the rest of the video.
 You can also click on the timeline or use the arrow keys to check the results on a frame-by-frame basis.